Sign in →

 Interpretation

 Elevated androstenedione levels indicate increased adrenal or gonadal androgen production.
-Mild elevations in adults are usually idiopathic, or related to conditions such as polycystic ovarian syndrome (PCOS) in women, or use of androstenedione supplements in men and women.
-However, levels greater than or equal to 500 ng/dL can suggest the presence of an androgen-secreting adrenal, or less commonly, a gonadal, tumor.
+Mild elevations in adults are usually idiopathic or related to conditions, such as polycystic ovarian syndrome (PCOS) in women or use of androstenedione supplements in men and women.
+However, levels greater than or equal to 500 ng/dL can suggest the presence of an androgen-secreting adrenal or, less commonly, a gonadal tumor.
 Androstenedione levels are elevated in more than 90% of patients with benign androgen-producing adrenal tumors, usually well above 500 ng/dL.
-Most androgen-secreting adrenal carcinomas also exhibit elevated androstenedione levels, but more typically show relatively larger elevations in 17-alpha-hydroxyprogesterone (OHPG) and dehydroepiandrosterone sulfate (DHEA-S) than in androstenedione, as they have often lost the ability to produce downstream androgens.
+Most androgen-secreting adrenal carcinomas also exhibit elevated androstenedione levels but more typically show relatively larger elevations in 17-alpha-hydroxyprogesterone (OHPG) and dehydroepiandrosterone sulfate (DHEA-S) than in androstenedione, as they have often lost the ability to produce downstream androgens.

 Diagnosis and differential diagnosis of congenital adrenal hyperplasia (CAH) always requires the measurement of several steroids.
-Patients with CAH due to 21-hydroxylase gene (CYP21A2) mutations the most common cause of CAH (>90% of cases), usually have very high levels of androstenedione, often 5- to 10-fold elevations.
+Patients with CAH due to 21-hydroxylase gene (CYP21A2) variants, the most common cause of CAH (>90% of cases), usually have very high levels of androstenedione, often 5- to 10-fold elevations.
 OHPG levels are usually even higher, while cortisol levels are low or undetectable.
 All 3 analytes should be tested.

-In the very rare STAR (steroidogenic acute regulatory protein) deficiency, all steroid hormone levels are low and cholesterol is elevated.
+In the very rare STAR (steroidogenic acute regulatory protein) deficiency, all steroid hormone levels are low, and cholesterol is elevated.

 In the also very rare 17-alpha-hydroxylase deficiency, androstenedione, all other androgen-precursors (17-alpha-hydroxypregnenolone, OHPG, DHEA-S), androgens (testosterone, estrone, estradiol), and cortisol are low, while production of mineral corticoid and their precursors, in particular progesterone, 11-deoxycorticosterone, corticosterone, and 18-hydroxycorticosterone, are increased.